zhenglin-charlie-li/AWS/README.md

 3. Storing Results in MongoDB

-Upon generating the shadow matrix, the results are stored in MongoDB Atlas.
-This includes timestamps and the generated 2D arrays.
+After generating the shadow matrix, the visualization results are stored in MongoDB Atlas.

+The data in the MongoDB includes timestamps and the serial of base64 encoded string of the visualization results.

 4. Visualization

 When the user call the API, they will get a json response.

-In the json response, users are able to extract the 2d array shadow matrix.
+In the json response, users are able to extract a serial of base64 encoded string of the visualization results.

-In the `demo.ipynb`, I visualize the shadow matrix effectively.
+In the `demo.ipynb`, I demonstrated how to do so.

 ![img.png](doc/img.png)

 ![img_1.png](doc/img_1.png)

-4. Validation

-When users call the API, they receive a JSON response.
-They can extract the shadow matrix from this response.

-To provide a visual representation of the shadow matrix, the project includes a demo.ipynb notebook.